 - How much time and energy do you waste every day, brooding on useless thoughts and feelings, due to lack of detachment?
 Much of the anger, frustration, unhappiness and disappointments are due to lack of detachment.

 You can prevent yourself from getting involved in these situations and being affected by them, when you develop the ability to detach yourself from them.
 This is emotional detachment.
 It is a way to protect your mental and emotional well-being.

 - It is a most useful skill when driving, since it helps you stay calm when you find yourself in a traffic jam, and when someone cuts your lane.

 - It is useful, when someone criticizes you or when someone treats you rudely.
 It helps you keep your composure and control your reactions in these situations.

 - It also helps you avoid resentment and holding grudges, because you rise above these feelings.

 These are just a few of the many situations, where emotional detachment can be of great use.
-Remember, I am referring positive emotional detachment, where it is useful and saves you time and energy.
+Remember, I am referring its positive phase, where it is useful and can save you time and energy.

 Emotional detachment means letting go, to let go of negative feelings, thoughts and memories.
 It means letting go of anger and resentment, and forgetting your frustrations, disappointments and failures.